ILUVUS/iluvus-react-native-JIC-4321/README.md

 or scan the QR Code on the output with phone camera to run on Expo application.

 # Release Notes
+## Version 1.0.0

+### Features

+- Users can now create chatrooms to chat one-on-one with other users.
+- Users can additionally create group chatrooms to chat with 3-4 other users of their choosing.
+- Users can now view "Topics of the Day" on the home page to keep up with current events on the application.
+- Users can now explore popular topics from communities to keep up with and take part in community discussions.

+### Bug Fixes
+- The community view was breaking when more than one community was included on the platform.
+- User Searching rendering is breaking, have to type slowly to ensure user would show up.

+### Known Issues

+-   The loading time across the application is still too long but variably.
+-   Dupilicate chats can be created (chatrooms with the same participants).
+-   User searching will autofill with viewed user after returning from the clicked profile view.

 ## Version 0.9.0

 ### Features